MechaMonk/pyRouterJig/documentation.md

 I am looking for help to make the improvements outlined in this section.
-I will certainly give credit to those who help make these or any other improvements!
+I will certainly give credit to those who help make these or any other improvements.
+In fact, thanks to

 If you\'re thinking of contributing, let me know, because I may have already started on some of these.

 * <b>Windows and Linux Support.</b>  If you can help test and improve {{ site.codename }} on